awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codestarconnections-connection.md

 ### Bitbucket Connection Configuration<a name="aws-resource-codestarconnections-connection--examples--Bitbucket_Connection_Configuration"></a>

-The following example creates a Connection with Bitbucket\.
+The following example creates a connection with Bitbucket\.

 #### JSON<a name="aws-resource-codestarconnections-connection--examples--Bitbucket_Connection_Configuration--json"></a>